 3. Use Gentle Hair Care Products

-When choosing shampoos and conditioners, avoid any drying ingredients like alcohol and SLS.
-Use natural, SLS-free shampoos or choose products with mild surfactants like cocamidopropyl betaine.
+When choosing shampoos and conditioners, avoid any drying ingredients like alcohol and SLSi XA chemical substance found in soaps and shampoos that may strip your hair of its natural moisture, leaving it dry and irritated. as it can alter your hair texture.
+Use natural, SLS-free shampoos or choose products with mild surfactantsi XCleaning agents that bind with oil, fat, and grease to remove them from your hair but may irritate and injure the skin and eyes. like cocamidopropyl betaine.
 Go for hydrating conditioners and hair masks that contain plant oils like shea butter, argan, jojoba, and coconut oils.
-These will keep the strands moisturized and minimize frizz.
+These will keep the strands moisturized and are the perfect hair solution for frizzy tresses.

 4. Avoid Hot Showers